zonblade/youapp-nestjs-mongodb/README.md

 A brief description of what this project does and who it's for

+challenge:
+- Challenge A : CRUD
+- Challenge B : Websocket (without Kafka, reason: my machine does not have kafka, installing and set it up takes time.
+I can do it anyway)

 resulting `RFC7807` format as follows \
 all error resulting `400`, created resulting `201` \
 all success resulting `200`